rationalpov/mentalModel/BasicArithmetic.md

 # Introduction

-The first mental model is Simple Arithmetic, it ranked number 1 mental model according to Charlie Munger.
+The first mental model is Simple Arithmetic, it ranked one of the most fundamental mental model according to Charlie Munger.

 ## How to use this mental Model: